n-takatsu/mcp-rs/project-docs/wordpress-guide.md

 ### Prompt Engineering

 ```
-When working with WordPress content:

 1. Always specify target categories for new posts
 2. Include SEO-friendly slugs and descriptions
 3. Request bulk operations for efficiency
 4. Verify content before publishing

 ```

 ### Resource Management

 ```
-For large content operations:

 1. Use wordpress://posts resource for content overview
 2. Filter by categories or tags when possible
 3. Batch similar operations together
 4. Monitor API rate limits and timeouts

 ```

 ### Security Considerations

 ```
-When using MCP-RS with AI agents:

 1. Use Application Passwords (never regular passwords)
 2. Limit user permissions to necessary functions only
 3. Monitor audit logs for unusual activity
 4. Regularly rotate Application Passwords

 ```